 |The Narrative Feature category is for fictional films that run 40 minutes or longer.
-Animated and Experimental films that meet these guidelines also qualify.
+Animated, Experimental, and Puppetry films that meet these guidelines also qualify.
 Films submitted to this category will be eligible for our Narrative Feature Competition (acceptance to the festival does not guarantee inclusion in Competition).

 |The Documentary Feature category is for non-fiction films that run 40 minutes or longer.
 Animated and Experimental films that meet these guidelines also qualify.
 Films submitted to this category will be eligible for our Documentary Feature Competition (acceptance to the festival does not guarantee inclusion in Competition).

 |The Narrative Short category is for fictional films that shorter than 40 minutes.
 Films submitted to this category will be eligible for our Narrative Short Competition (acceptance to the festival does not guarantee inclusion in Competition).
-The winner of this category becomes Oscar-Qualified for the Academy Award® for Best Live-Action Short Film.
+The winner of the jury award in this category becomes Oscar-Qualified for the Academy Award® for Best Live-Action Short Film.

 |The Documentary Short category is for non-fiction films shorter than 40 minutes.
 Films submitted to this category will be eligible for our Documentary Short Competition (acceptance to the festival does not guarantee inclusion in Competition).
-The winner of this category becomes Oscar-Qualified for the Academy Award® for Documentary Short Subject.
+The winner of this category becomes Oscar-Qualified for the Academy Award® for Best Documentary Short Subject.

-|The Animated Short category is for films shorter than 39 minutes and 59 seconds that feature primarily animated content or stop-motion animation.
+|The Animated Short category is for films shorter than 40 minutes that feature primarily animated content or stop-motion animation.
 Films submitted to this category will be eligible for our Animated Short Competition (acceptance to the festival does not guarantee inclusion in Competition).
 The winner of this category becomes Oscar-Qualified for the Academy Award® for Best Animated Short Film.

 |The Experimental Short category is for films shorter than 40 minutes.
 Films submitted in this category will be eligible only for Experimental programming.

-|The Music Video category is for original music videos (a visual accompaniment and/or representation of a piece of music generally 3-4 minutes in length) and music films (musically structured narrative, experimental, documentary or animated shorts that are no longer than 20 minutes).
+|The Music Video category is for original music videos (an official reel, a visual accompaniment and/or representation of a piece of music that’s generally 1-10 minutes in length) and music films (musically structured narrative, experimental, documentary or animated shorts that are no longer than 20 minutes).
 Songs must be the ORIGINAL composition of the band or musician featured in the video.
 Covers will not be considered.

-|The Puppetry Short category is for films shorter than 39 minutes and 59 seconds that feature live-action puppetry primarily but not necessarily exclusively.
+|The Puppetry Short category is for films shorter than 40 minutes that feature live-action puppetry primarily but not necessarily exclusively.
 Stop-motion films belong in the Animated Short category.

-|Pilot episodes may include presentations or full-length pilots between 5 and 60 minutes long.
-Episodes include television, mini-series and/or webisodes.
+|Submissions may include pilots or full-length episodes between 1 and 60 minutes long.
+Formats include television, mini-series and/or webisodes.
 Be sure to note any additional or upcoming episodes (with approximate run-times).

 MISSION & OBJECTIVE